LLNL/maestrowf/docs/Maestro/how_to_guides/running_with_flux.md

     !!! note "Optimize Resource Usage"

         You may want something smarter than `sleep inf` running in that batch job/allocation if you want to optimize the resource usage.
 This sleep inf will keep the broker running, and thus the batch job/allocation, for the maximum duration no matter what.
-One example being launching maestro directly in the allocation with a batch script that polls 'conductor' process until it shuts down, such as this simplified bash loop:
+One example being launching maestro directly in the allocation with a batch script that polls the background 'conductor' process until it shuts down, such as this simplified bash loop:

         ``` bash
+        maestro run ...

         while pgrep "conductor" > /dev/null; do
             echo "$(date +'%Y-%m-%d %H:%M:%S') - INFO: Process 'conductor' is still running..."
             sleep 5